Last Updated on

 - Drinking plenty of water to stay well hydrated

-- Cranberry juice to ward of UTIs
+- Drinking cranberry juice to ward off UTIs

 Finding epithelial cells in urinalysis is generally not a cause for alarm.
 Further testing and confirmation can rule out other variables and establish a cause.
 If you have a large number of epithelial cells in your urine, consult your doctor – she will guide you the best.
 Take precautionary measures and have a healthy pregnancy!